DhirajSurana/maze/README.md

 # MAZE GAME
-find your way through the maze.
+Find your way through the maze.